PCMDI/pcmdi.github.io/index.md

 3) the assembly and curation of forcing data sets for ESMs [input4MIPs]; and 4) the consistent documentation of [climate model features][cmf] across the numerous eras of the Atmospheric Model Intercomparison Project (AMIP) and Coupled Model Intercomparison Project (CMIP) phases.
+PCMDI is also incorporating the PCMDI metrics Package ([PMP]) into the Coordinated Model Evaluation Capabilities ([CMEC]), a platform for collective use of various diagnostics packages.
+CMEC aims to unify model evaluation efforts across the EESM program.
 We describe details of PCMDI's work in our [publications] and [research highlights][researchhighlights].

 We are also applying our collective expertise to support modeling studies initiated by the World Climate Research Programme ([WCRP]) and to contribution requests for